Syssos/Go_Shell/cmds/README.md

 The pond will be created with the pond name in mind, the templates will be generated to use the name of the pond

 Once the pond is created we can use CTRL+C to exit the Go Shell and cd into the newly created pond.
-**Note ponds are ment to be test enviornments used outside of the Go Shell**
+**Note ponds are meant to be test environments used outside of the Go Shell**

 Once inside the new pond's directory run the `server.go` file with Go.